Almond Butter & Jam Bars

 We love the texture: Chewy in the middle, crispy-crunchy at the sides.
-Our crack team of tasters got into a little bit of a debate over which was better, the middle or the sides, which turned into a little bit of a tug of war as people went for their favorites.
+Our crack team of tasters got into a little bit of a debate over which was better, the middle or the sides, which turned into a little bit of a squabble as people grabbed their favorites.
 These bars will turn you into a kid again.

 In that spirit, make them for the ones you love — and serve them with a great, big glass of cold milk.

 Our tip: If you’re making these bars for the kind of kid, big or little, who likes to eat spoonfuls of nut butter right out of the jar, make a double batch.
 They’ll disappear.

 1 cup unsalted butter, melted and cooled

 2 large eggs, room temperature